Circulated vs. Uncirculated Coins: Which is a Better Investment?

 What Are Uncirculated Coins?

 By contrast, uncirculated coins have not been released for transacting business.
 Mints typically produce them as sets for collectors.
-As such, uncirculated coins are usually pristine or very close to it, often in cases that help protect them.
+As such, uncirculated coins are usually pristine or very close to them, often in cases that help protect them.

-The lack of wear and flawless surface quality makes uncirculated coins more expensive than circulated coins, along with the fact that they tend to appreciate.
+The lack of wear and flawless surface quality make uncirculated coins more expensive than circulated coins, along with the fact that they tend to appreciate.
 When purchasing uncirculated coins, you can buy denominations from the penny through the dollar and focus on a particular year.

 Difference Between Circulated and Uncirculated Coins

-The key differences between circulated and uncirculated coins are their physical condition, how or whether they’ve been used as currency and the value they hold for collectors.
+The key differences between circulated and uncirculated coins are their physical condition, how or whether they’ve been used as currency, and the value they hold for collectors.

 Circulated coins will inevitably show scratches and nicks and have a dull finish from being used as currency in daily transactions.
 Uncirculated coins that are properly cared for retain their mint condition and should have a high luster with a flawless finish, even when examined closely.
 They should show no signs of being handled.